Extremelyd1/HKMP/README.md

 This way we can keep a clear overview of who is working on what at the moment and prevent duplicate work.

 ## Build instructions
+### Client mod
-HKMP can also be built from scratch.
+The HKMP mod can also be built from scratch.
 This requires a few dependencies from the Hollow Knight game and the modding API.
 Namely, the following assemblies are needed from **the modding API**:
 - `Assembly-CSharp.dll (modified by the modding API)`